txt/mase/src/doc/CODE1.md

 You can use any other platform you like, of course, but any systems issues (e.g. installing of important packages) are your responsibility.

-To show us that you have a _power platform_,
+While you do not need to use Cloud9, you do need to show that you have a _power platform_ for Python development:

 + Check you have `pip` installed
 + Check you have `easy_install` install